Pace & Terrain

 Single Track

-Narrow trail for single rider only with stones, roots and/or over-grown sections.
+Narrow trail for single rider only that may have rocks and roots.

 Technical

-Winding trails where conditions will vary with over-grown sections, exposed roots and rocks.
+Winding trails with numerous twists and turns and many exposed roots and rocks.